agtz92/english-stuff-nextjs/blog/cash-app-elimina-transferencias-p2p-sin-comisiones-para-bitcoin.md

   - "#CashApp"
   - "#Bitcoin"
   - "#CryptoRegulations"
-short-description: Cash App, de Block Inc., finalizará las transferencias entre usuarios de Bitcoin usando $cashtags el 20 de diciembre de 2024, citando la necesidad de enfocar recursos en otras funcionalidades.
+short-description: Cash App, part of Block Inc., will terminate Bitcoin transfers using $cashtags on December 20, 2024, citing the need to focus resources on other functionalities.
 mk1: >-
   <!--StartFragment-->

-  ### Fin de las transferencias P2P de Bitcoin en Cash App
+  ### The end of Bitcoin P2P transfers on Cash App

-  **Un cambio estratégico en medio de investigaciones regulatorias**
+  **A strategic change amid regulatory investigations**

-  Cash App anunció que eliminará la función de transferencias de Bitcoin entre $cashtags, pero los usuarios podrán continuar enviando y recibiendo Bitcoin a través de Lightning Network o la blockchain de Bitcoin.
-Este cambio llega meses después de investigaciones federales sobre las prácticas de cumplimiento de Block, la empresa matriz de Cash App.
+  Cash App announced it will discontinue the Bitcoin transfer feature between $cashtags, but users will still be able to send and receive Bitcoin via the Lightning Network or the Bitcoin blockchain.
+This change comes months after federal investigations into compliance practices at Block, Cash App's parent company.

   <!--EndFragment-->